-Connecticut inmate records in Connecticut are created when someone is first arrested by local law enforcement.
+Connecticut inmate records are created when someone is first arrested by local law enforcement.
 These records follow the inmate all the way through the system, including pre-release parole or probation.
 Each time a change occurs in the life of the inmate, the records are updated.
-The first piece of paperwork created is a RAP sheet that includes the offender’s name, address, physical details, and information about the crime they committed.
+The first piece of paperwork created is a CT RAP sheet that includes the offender’s name, address, physical details, and information about the crime they committed.
 The Connecticut State Department of Correction is the agency in charge of the entire prison system, and they keep all records online and searchable, making it easy to perform a Connecticut inmate search.

 The state of Connecticut makes it very easy for friends, family, or even the general public to perform a Connecticut prison inmate search and find someone incarcerated in jail or prison in the state.
 On the Connecticut State Department of Correction website, they have a Connecticut inmate locator feature that anyone can use to locate an inmate.
 A visitor can initiate a Connecticut inmate search with the inmate’s CT DOC number, first and last names, and date of birth.
-Due to the fact that all arrested persons are jailed within the prison system, the website has a disclaimer which reads “It is extremely important to note that a person’s current incarceration does not necessarily indicate they have been convicted of a crime, as Connecticut’s correctional system also holds those who are awaiting trial.”
+Due to the fact that all arrested persons are jailed within the prison system, the website has a disclaimer that reads “It is extremely important to note that a person’s current incarceration does not necessarily indicate they have been convicted of a crime, as Connecticut’s correctional system also holds those who are awaiting trial.”
 When looking for inmate records, Infotracer’s search tool can provide arrests, convictions, court records, incarcerations, and other details.

-What Does Connecticut’s Prison System Look Like?
 The Connecticut prison system is set up relatively simple, with only a few types of facilities.
 Unlike most states, Connecticut does not have any county jails.
 All arrested suspects go to one of the twenty prison facilities to await trial.
 Therefore, local law enforcement, including police stations and state troopers, must work closely with the prison system to facilitate a smooth transition from arrest to incarceration.
 This system however, makes it impossible to perform a Connecticut jail inmate search.
 The Connecticut prison system consists of:

 The Connecticut State Department of Correction has extensive resources for friends and family on visitation, sending gifts to inmates, phone calls and other supports.